-If things still don't work out, the Senior Wardens have the authority to pursue disciplinary measures against any resident who is putting the welfare or safety of other residents at risk; generally this would start with a warning but when appropriate the Senior Warden may issue fines and in more serious cases remove the student from University accommodation.
+If things still don't work out, the Senior Wardens have the authority to pursue disciplinary measures against any resident who is putting the welfare or safety of other residents at risk; generally this would start with a warning but when appropriate the Senior Warden may call you in for a disciplinary and in more serious cases remove the student from University accommodation.
 Ideally, we would prefer for issues to be resolved before reaching this stage and, when handled properly, they usually can be.
 As members of a community we all have communal responsibilities.